Tom's Guide Verdict

 Looking to the Delta-E color accuracy test, the iPhone 12 scored a result of 0.29, which is surprisingly a bit worse than the iPhone 11’s 0.22 result.
 (Numbers closer to zero indicate more accurate hues.)
 Nevertheless, colors seemed appropriate to my eye, and the switch to OLED alone makes this a massive leap compared to the previous generation, generally speaking.

 Judging from the outside, you wouldn’t think a whole lot has changed in the camera department for the iPhone 12.
 The dual-lens rear shooters are arranged in a similar fashion as they were for 2019, and both of the wide and ultrawide optics are backed by 12-megapixel sensors.

 Don’t let your eyes deceive you, however, as upgrades have been made.
-The primary camera in particular now benefits from a new 7-element design with an ƒ/1.6 aperture, the largest yet in an iPhone.
+The primary camera in particular benefits from a 7-element design with an ƒ/1.6 aperture, the largest at the time in an iPhone.
 The upshot of both of these changes is a 27% improvement in low-light performance, which, coupled with advancements to Smart HDR and Deep Fusion, should translate to more detail in even the least favorable conditions.

 So let’s begin, then, with a couple of Night Mode shots that illustrate what a year’s worth of improvements have done for the iPhone’s low-light performance.
 Both of these photos make for dramatic, stunning night scenes, but the iPhone 12’s rendition is slightly sharper across the board, with more lifelike hues inside the shadow-clad brick and better sensitivity to specular highlights, evident in the way the brick picks up the light from the lamps above.
 Still, the iPhone 11 Pro doesn’t lose out by much at all to the newer handset.